macabeus/event-sourcing-example/README.md

 The event log is a very useful feature of this architecture, because we'll have a strong audit capability to check if something weird happened, and we can explore alternative histories by injecting hypothetical events.

-Since we can rebuild the state of application reliably, we can work using an in-memmory database to store the current state.
-The advantage of an in-memmory database is the high performance, since everything is being done in-memory with no IO or remote calls to database systems.
+Since we can rebuild the state of application reliably, we can work using an in-memory database to store the current state.
+The advantage of an in-memory database is the high performance, since everything is being done in-memory with no IO or remote calls to database systems.

 To learn more about event sourcing:
 * **Talk:** [GOTO 2017 - The Many Meanings of Event-Driven Architecture - Martin Fowler](https://www.youtube.com/watch?v=STKCRSUsyP0)